alextousss/site/posts/2018-11-25_Integrate-Coinbase-Commerce-with-Django.md

 Cryptocurrency is the future!
 We’re going to get rid of bank monopolies and get rid of those stupid fees.
 Just enjoy getting paid so easily!

-*You can also give a look at my awesome open-source contributions at [https://github.com/alextousss/](https://github.com/alextousss/)*

 Alex Toussaint